emanuil-tolev/intro-es-django-workshop/README.md

     9. python manage.py makemigrations
     10. python manage.py migrate
     11. python manage.py createsuperuser
-    12. python manage.py runserver
-    13. go to http://localhost:8000/admin/ and login

 ### Bulk index

-    1. Copy over search.py from the hotchoc_final directory.
+    1. Copy over search.py from the hotchoc_final directory to your hotchocproj/hotchoc/.
 We'll stop and have a look at the file.
     2. Note how models.py has an indexing method too to complement the bulk indexing
     3. Data model in place, mapping to index in place, we can finally get data in!